ErikFaustmann/MCNCC/README.md

      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

-- (optionally) in the datasets folder create two additonal folders with subsets
+- (optionally) in the datasets folder create two additonal folders with subsets, if you don't want to run through the whole dataset (depending on your gpu, this can take a long time).
+For example the first 50 track images and the corresponding reference images (The right labels are in the FID-300 dataset).
 - install all the necessary packages: matplotlib, numpy, torch,..
 - after running the program, a .npy file is created storing the correlation matrix

-- use the cmc function in order to create cmc-plots from your score-files
+- use the cmc function in order to create cmc-plots from your correlation score-files